 - Cost: Free for the main church, and €5 for the museum, €2.50 children 6-18 years, free under 6.
 Treasury €3, €1.50 for children, Pala D’oro €2, €1 for children.

-The 12th-century tower of St. Mark’s Campanile (or San Marco Campanile) (rebuilt in the 16th century) stands at 323ft tall and gives a commanding view of the famous square from the loggia belfry.
+The 12th-century tower of St. Mark’s Campanile (rebuilt in the 16th century) is a bell tower that stands at 323ft tall and gives a commanding view of the famous square from the loggia belfry.
 The Campanile San Marco spire used to be a lighthouse for shipping and it was the prototype for the lagoon area Campaniles.

-It still has one of its five original bells as the others were destroyed when the tower collapsed in 1902.
+The Bell Tower still has one of its five original bells as the others were destroyed when the tower collapsed in 1902.
 The other bells have been replaced, and are still rung.
 A golden statue of the archangel Gabriel holds court on top of the tower.
-Go up to the top for a great view of Venice.

 - Hours: Going up the Campanile Di San Marco can be done from March, April, October 9am-7pm, November-February 9.30am-3.45pm, 13 June-12 September 8.30am-9.30pm.